prev - next - home - no frames - frames

 Editor

-[An editor is] person employed on a newspaper, whose business it is to separate the wheat from the chaff, and to see that the chaff is printed.
+[An editor is] a person employed on a newspaper, whose business it is to separate the wheat from the chaff, and to see that the chaff is printed.

 Elbert Hubbard